 I spilled red candle wax on my cream carpet.
-I got up as much as I could but the red stain is still there.
+I got up as much as I could, but the red stain is still there.
 I am afraid to try the iron & bag method to remove it because I have heard heat sets the stain.
-Does anyone know how to remove it?
-Please help!

 My son spilled over a large red candle today and this worked for me!